BingqingShan/SI507-HW6/README.md

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

-Because those boxes use "p" tag which is styled as "background-color: #b3b3b3; border: 3px solid #FFFFFF;" This line of code means give those "box"(<p> tag) a background color #b3b3b3 and a 3px solid border with color #FFFFFF.
+Because those boxes use "p" tag which is styled as "background-color: #b3b3b3; border: 3px solid #FFFFFF;" This line of code means give those "box"("p" tag) a background color #b3b3b3 and a 3px solid border with color #FFFFFF.
 By assigning different color code to background-color and border in the style, the color will changed accordingly.
 Here I assigned #00CCFF to background-color and #BFEAFF to the border.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

 While as said on class that once I select and copy paste the "University of Michigan", there will be "go blue" sentence pop up.
-So I looked back into the code of this part to see how it worked and figured out actually there is a function called copyFunction() which will run once the <li> tag gets coped.
+So I looked back into the code of this part to see how it worked and figured out actually there is a function called copyFunction() which will run once the "li" tag gets coped.
 The javascript part of this function is written in a way to select "#cheer" and write the words that we want to show there.
 So I used the same idea and made it happen on McGill University with a new function which is quite similar to the original one but show the word "O Canada" instead.